stevenrhett/curly-operation-python/problems.md

 ### Modulo

-Write a function tthat calculates the modulo (remainder - usually `%`) of a number divided by another number..
+Write a function that calculates the modulo (remainder - usually `%`) of a number divided by another number..
 For example, `mod(137, 10)` should result in 7.

 ### Sum